cinc2023/cinc2023.github.io/pages/about.md

 [THE SYMPOSIUM HISTORY](https://cinc.org/computing-in-cardiology-sunday-symposia/){: .btn .btn--info .btn}{: target="_blank"}

+## The Scientific Program
+Scientific sessions begin Monday morning with a plenary session of presentations by [Young Investigator Award](https://cinc.org/rosanna-degani-young-investigator-award/){: target="_blank"} finalists, followed by parallel and poster sessions.
+Monday afternoon is devoted to a social program to provide attendees and extended opportunity to meet while enjoying some of the attractions of the venue.
+The sessions continue on Tuesday and Wednesday, and generally include a plenary session, a poster session, and several sets of parallel sessions each day.

+[Participating in CinC conference](https://cinc.org/participating-computing-in-cardiology-conferences/){: .btn .btn--info .btn}{: target="_blank"}

 ## Community
 Computing in Cardiology is about more than organizing a conference.
 It is a society of engineers, physicians, and scientists who share a common passion for exploiting the power of computing to understand, diagnose, and treat all aspects of the heart.